mambc/publish/README.md

 Application{
     project = filePath("caragua.tview", "publish"),
-    clean = true,
+    description = "The data of this application were extracted from Feitosa et. al (2014) URBIS-Caraguá: " .."Um Modelo de Simulação Computacional para a Investigação de Dinâmicas de Ocupação Urbana em Caraguatatuba, SP.", clean = true,
     output = "CaraguaWebMap",
     report = report,
+    Limit = List{
         limit = View{
             description = "Bounding box of Caraguatatuba.",
-        color = "goldenrod",
+            color = "goldenrod"
-        visible = true
         },
         regions = View{
             description = "Regions of Caraguatatuba.",
             select = "name",
             color = "Set2"
+        }
     },
+    SocialClasses = List{
         real = View{
             title = "Social Classes 2010",
             description = "This is the main endogenous variable of the model.
 It was obtained from a classification that " .."categorizes the social conditions of households in Caraguatatuba on 'condition A' (best), 'B' or 'C''.", width = 0,
             select = "classe",
             color = {"red", "orange", "yellow"}
         },
+        baseline = View{
+            title = "Social Classes 2025",
+            description = "The base scenario considers the zoning proposed by the new master plan of Caraguatatuba.", width = 0,
+            select = "classe",
+            color = {"red", "orange", "yellow"}
+        }
+    },
+    OccupationalClasses = List{
         use = View{
             title = "Occupational Classes 2010",
             description = "The occupational class describes the percentage of houses and apartments inside such areas that " .."have occasional use.
 The dwelling is typically used in summer vacations and holidays.", width = 0,
             select = "uso",
             color = "RdPu"
-    },
-    baseline = View{
-        title = "Social Classes 2025",
-        description = "The base scenario considers the zoning proposed by the new master plan of Caraguatatuba.", width = 0,
-        select = "classe",
-        color = {"red", "orange", "yellow"}
+        }
     }
 }
 ```